quiet-node/hiero-consensus-node/hedera-node/docs/hooks.md

 ## Rejected Ideas

 1. We considered **automatic** hooks that execute even without being explicitly referenced by a transaction.
-   While this feature could be useful in the future, we deemed it out of scope for this HIP.
+While this feature could be useful in the future (for example, as an "anti-dusting" hook), we deemed it out of scope here.
-2. We considered adding `IHieroExecutionEnv` interface to the `0x16d` system contract with APIs available only to executing EVM hooks.
-While interesting, there was no obvious benefit for account allowances and the initial implementation.
+2. We considered adding an `IHieroExecutionEnv` interface to the `0x16d` system contract with APIs available only to executing EVM hooks.
+While interesting, there was no benefit for the initial use case in this HIP.
 3. We considered using a family of allowance extension points, one for each type of asset exchange.
 (That is, `PRE_HBAR_DEBIT`, `PRE_FUNGIBLE_CREDIT`, `PRE_NFT_TRANSFER`, and so on.)
 Ultimately the single `ACCOUNT_ALLOWANCE` extension point seemed more approachable, especially as calls can encode any extra context the hook's `allow()` method needs to efficiently focus on one aspect of the proposed transfers.
+4. We considered support multiple charging schemes for hooks, such as `CALLER_PAYS` and `CALLER_PAYS_ON_FAILURE`.
+Ultimately it seemed better to keep the charging scheme simple and let hooks manage any refunds themselves.

 ## Open Issues